sathiyajith/PARS/README.md

-# PASV  :star:
+# PARS  :star:

 ## Overview

-As the name suggests, PASV (Prometheus Alert Simulation and Visualization) is a tool used to simulate and visualize Prometheus alerts.
+As the name suggests, PARS (Prometheus Alert Routing Simulation) is a tool used to simulate Prometheus alerts.
 This is built using JavaFx as a Desktop application and runs on wide variety of systems like Windows, macOS and Linux Operating systems.

 ## Working :gear:
 - Alertmanager handles alerts sent by client applications such as Prometheus server.
 The Alertmanager configuration consists of the Receivers and Routes definitions.